Petar Jokanović

-Petar Jokanovic (born 18 August 1990) is a Bosnian handball goalkeeper who plays for Luxembourgn club Red Boys Differdange and the Bosnian national team.
+Petar Jokanovic (born 18 August 1990) is a Bosnian handball goalkeeper who plays for Iceland club ÍBV and the Bosnian national team.
 He started playing handball for local club RK Kotor Varoš in Kotor Varoš, and later played for RK Borac Banja Luka and RK Bosna Sarajevo.
 He signed for HC Odorheiu Secuiesc in July 2015.
 After two years in Romania he signed with Red Boys Differdange.